 Composting System Integration

 Grow loofah on trellises positioned to shade compost bins during summer heat.
 This reduces excess moisture evaporation while utilizing the nutrient-rich zone around compost areas.
 The shade also benefits worm bins and helps maintain optimal composting temperatures.
+Embrace organic growing methods throughout your system.

 Chicken Tractors and Livestock Integration